-Club of Honest Citizens presents: Created Equal
+Club of Honest Citizens: Created Equal 2020

 (You can watch a short video by Leon County Government that captures the importance of this history here.
 Watch the full program here.)